Linz: Museums

-Upper Austrian open house of culture (Offenes Kulturhaus Oberösterreich, acronym: OK) is an art institution focusing on contemporary art.

-Museum of Dentistry (Zahnmuseum) shows an exhibition of equipment used in dentistry from the early 18th century to the recent past.

-Cowboy-Museum Fatsy presents cowboy culture, showing original pieces from the United States.

 Music

 The Brucknerhaus, a famous concert hall in Linz is named after Anton Bruckner.
 It is situated just some 200 metres away from the "Lentos".
 It is home to the "Bruckner Orchestra", and is frequently used for concerts, as well as balls and other events.
 It is also the venue of the "Linz Fest" which takes place annually in May as well as one of the venues during the Ars Electronica Festival in early September.
 In June, July and August the "Musikpavillon" is placed in the park where musical groups of different styles perform on Thursdays, Fridays, Saturdays and Sundays free of charge.

 The Musiktheater (music theatre) was opened in April 2013 and is considered to be one of the most modern opera houses in Europe.
 It offers five stages of varying sizes; the big hall ("Großer Saal") with 1,200 seats, the BlackBox with up to 270 seats, the BlackBoxLounge with up to 150 seats, the orchestra hall ("Orchestersaal") with up to 200 seats and another stage in the foyer ("FoyerBühne").
 Performances at the Musiktheater include operas and typically Austrian operettas, ballets and musicals.

 The ensemble of the Landestheater (regional theatre) Linz used to perform musical productions as well as theatre productions at a venue located on the "Promenade" in the inner city of Linz (this venue is still referred to simply as "Landestheater").
 Since the opening of the new Musiktheater, only theatre performances take place at the "Promenade" venue, whereas musical productions are shown in the Musiktheater.
 The Landestheater Linz is especially renowned for its theatre for young audiences called u\hof:.

-The Kapu is a venue for various contemporary music styles, such as hip hop, noise rock and crust and also houses a cinema and a recording studio.